Asian shares mostly higher, tracking Wall Street rally

 Stocks of energy companies surged after the price of U.S. oil topped $85 per barrel during the morning.
 It’s the first time that’s happened in roughly seven years, though the price sank back as the day continued.

-Benchmark U.S. crude gained 11 cents to $83.87 a barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude fell 16 cents to $83.60 a barrel in electronic trading on the New York Mercantile Exchange.
 It ended Monday trading unchanged at $83.76 per barrel.

-Brent crude, the international standard, gained 12 cents to $85.29 a barrel.
+Brent crude, the basis for international pricing, gained 1 cent to $85.18 a barrel.

 Contrary to earlier Federal Reserve comments, Fed Chair Jerome Powell said on Friday that inflation is likely to stay elevated well into next year amid gummed-up supply chains and shortages.
 That could put pressure on the central bank to halt the record-low interest rates that it's been providing to support markets and the economy.